 Using the Nest E Smart Thermostat With Solar

-The Nest Thermostat allows homeowners and business to take their energy consumption habits into their own hands.
+The Nest Thermostat E allows homeowners and businesses to take their energy consumption habits into their own hands.
 Combining these two devices helps decrease pollution, saves customers money, and increases self-sufficiency.
-It makes sense to add smart thermostats to homes that already draw all or most of its power from the sun.
+It makes sense to add smart thermostats to homes that already draw most or all of their power from the sun.

 How Smart Thermostats Work

-Smart thermostats use technology to help it detect when you have left the house and remembers your preferred temperature settings.
+Smart thermostats use technology to help detect when you have left the house and remember preferred temperature settings.
 Devices such as an app or web portal can also control it.

-Knowing the function of a smart thermostat and how to use it are two different things.
-To better understand how to use Nest E, let’s take a look at how to install and use it and its compatibility with other smart home products.
+This technology allows the thermostat to adapt so it can reduce the energy wasted in the home.
+The thermostat can adjust to an eco setting while away and readjust to the preferred temperature by the time the homeowner gets home.
+To better understand how to use Nest E, let’s see how to install and use it and its compatibility with other smart home products.